qkzk/fm/development.md

 ### Next version

+- [ ] Walkdir::new in tree building instead of exploring by hand
 - [ ] common trait to validate a data : input string, config, args...
 - [ ] google drive should be a display ?
 - [ ] previews: find a way to stop